ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 - Virtual private endpoint gateways
 - DNS resolution

-A layered architecture will introduce resources and allow connectivity to be provided.
-Each layer will add connectivity.
+A layered architecture will introduce resources and demonstrate connectivity.
+Each layer will add additional connectivity and resources.
 The layers are implemented in terraform.
 It will be possible to change parameters, like number of zones, by changing a terraform variable.

-This tutorial walks you through a complete example demonstrating the network connectivity, VPC routing, DNS name resolution and other details that potentially need to be considered when stiching together multi VPC architectures.
-A layered approach allows you to pick and choose parts of this tutorial that are applicable to your environment.
+This tutorial walks you through a complete example demonstrating the network connectivity, VPC routing, DNS name resolution and other details to considered when stiching together a multi VPC architecture.
+A layered approach allows the tutorial to introduce small problem and demonstrate a solution in the context of a complete architecture.
 {: shortdesc}

 ## Objectives